-- 1. The usual maximum height for Wireless Support Structures shall be 100 feet.
-The Jackson County Board of Commissioners may approve increases in Wireless Support Structure height up to a maximum height of 180 feet based on a showing of need and after consideration and satisfaction of the other requirements of this ordinance. - The Jackson County Wireless Ordinance allows for only a 180' total tower height (including appurtenances), the submitted plans indicate a proposed tower with a total height of 180'. - 2.
-Wireless Support Structures and towers may be monopole or lattice type. - The proposed Wireless Communication Tower will be a monopole.
+1. The usual maximum height for Wireless Support Structures shall be 100 feet.
+The Jackson County Board of Commissioners may approve increases in Wireless Support Structure height up to a maximum height of 180 feet based on a showing of need and after consideration and satisfaction of the other requirements of this ordinance.

+- The Jackson County Wireless Ordinance allows for only a 180' total tower height (including appurtenances), the submitted plans indicate a proposed tower with a total height of 179' (structure and lightning rod). - 2.
+Wireless Support Structures and towers may be monopole or lattice type. - This proposed Wireless Communication Tower will be a monopole.